KoldBrewEd/api4graphql-mcp/README.md

 - Minimal session management for MCP protocol compliance
 - **Supports both public GraphQL APIs and Microsoft Fabric GraphQL APIs**

+> **Important Workflow Note:**
+> Before issuing any queries, the MCP client must first run the `introspect-schema` tool to retrieve the GraphQL schema from the backend.
+Once the schema is retrieved, the `query-graphql` tool can be used to issue queries based on the introspected schema.

 ## Server Options

 ### 1. Microsoft Fabric GraphQL API Integration (`mcpServer_fabricAPI.js`)